 The lowest level of freedom, I believe, is freedom of speech but as the saying goes, actions speak louder than words.
-We all have the ability to speak freely should we choose, however speech does little to change the world around you without action and so I think it’s contribution to the actualization of freedom is minimal.
+We all have the ability to speak freely should we choose, however speech does little to change the world around you without action and so I think it’s contribution to actual freedom is minimal.

-Even without freedom to voice it we can still have the freedom of an opinion, we just can’t share that opinion with anyone else, but that doesn’t mean it doesn’e exist.
+Even without the freedom to voice it, we can still have the freedom of an opinion, we just can’t share that opinion with anyone else, but that doesn’t mean it doesn’t exist.
 It also doesn’t mean we can’t act on those opinions, depending on our care for the consequences.

 Which leads us to the second level of freedom, action.